The woman who travels the world with only a tiny bag - KTVZ

 Schoenman’s path to burden-easing enlightenment began when she studied in Italy before embarking on a post-graduate round-the-world trip.
 Along the way, she explored Guatemala and later worked teaching English in Ukraine before moving down under 13 years ago.

 “I think I had a 55-liter backpack and a day pack that I wore on the front,” she tells CNN Travel of her first trip.
+A 55-liter pack can be the maximum size — or a little too large — for a carry-on.
 “And that was me really trying to pack light.
 That was me thinking, ‘I don’t know how people do it with a 30-liter bag.’

 “I didn’t use all those extra things that I packed.”